w0xter/grasshopper-mcp/README.md

 5. **Start Using Grasshopper with Claude Desktop**

    You can now use Claude Desktop to control Grasshopper through natural language commands.
+The bridge exposes tools like `add_component`, `connect_components`, and `set_component_value` for programmatic control.

 ## Example Commands